 David G. Price and Dallas P. Price Distinguished Professor of Law Emeritus

 M.A.
 English and Comparative Literature, Columbia, 1968

 UCLA Law faculty since 1975

 Stephen Yeazell writes about the history and theory of procedure and about the dynamics of modern civil litigation.
-He teaches courses that correspond to these interests: Civil Procedure, Contemporary Civil Litigation, International Civil Litigation.
+He teaches courses that correspond to these interests: Civil Procedure, Contemporary Civil Litigation, and International Civil Litigation.
 He has received the campus’s highest awards for his teaching (the University's Distinguished Teaching Award) as well as for his research (the UCLA Faculty Research Lectureship); he was also the first recipient of the School of Law's Rutter Award for Excellence in Teaching.
-He served as Associate Dean of the School of Law from, as chair of the UCLA Academic Senate, and as Interim Dean of the School of Law in 2009-10.
+He has served as Associate Dean of the School of Law, as Chair of the UCLA Academic Senate, and as Interim Dean of the School of Law.